Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 `400 Bad Request`.
 Each individual image can be a maximum of 64kb by default, with a maximum overall request size of 128kb.

-If any other artifact attached to the same exhibit is already marked as a cover and `cover` is `true`, this will override that and become the new cover.

 ### Authorization

 You must be authorized to hit this endpoint.
-Anyone can hit it, but only the author of the exhibit can set the cover.
-If you're not authorized as the author, the value of `cover` is ignored like any other extraneous field.

 ## `POST /artifact/{aid}`